-Exercise 13.
-In Villestown (see Exercise (d)), Alice and Bob form a household and Carl and Danielle form a household.
-Considering the household income distribution rather than the individual income distribution, what is the Gini index?

 Exercise 14.
+In Villestown (see Exercise 12(h)), Alice and Bob form a household and Carl and Danielle form a household.
+Considering the household income distribution rather than the individual income distribution, what is the Gini Index?

+Exercise 15.

-Give examples to show that even if everyone gets richer, the Gini index may increase, and even if everyone gets poorer, the Gini index may decrease.
+- (a) Give an example to show that even if everyone gets richer, the Gini Index may increase. - (b) Give an example to show that even if everyone gets poorer, the Gini Index may decrease.